-Three departments constitute the Education component of the College: The Department of Reading, Elementary/Early Childhood Education and Special Education, the Department of Educational Leadership and Secondary Education, and the Department of Health Sciences, Human Performance and Communicative Sciences and Disorders.
+Two departments constitute the Education component of the College: The Department of Teacher Education and Leadership, and the Department of Health Sciences, Human Performance and Communicative Sciences and Disorders.
 Students in these departments are trained to become educators, educational leaders and speech therapists, among many other professions.